Tiyenti/unobtainibot/README.md

 `changeprefix [prefix] <server|default>`: Changes the bot command prefix. (userlevel: 2)
 `[prefix]`: What to change the prefix to.
 `<server|default>`: Specify whether or not to change the server's prefix, or the default prefix.
-If ommitted, defaults to `server`.
+If omitted, defaults to `server`.
 This arg requires userlevel 4.

 `setulrolenames [modrole] <adminrole>`: Changes the moderator/admin role names. (userlevel: 2)
 `[modrole]`: The moderator role name.